Diensteinheit IX: History

+In the 1980s, DIX operators were involved in hunting down a serial rapist.
+This was done by disguising DIX operators as women with wigs and female clothes.
+DIX secured the crash site of Aeroflot Flight 892.

+In December 1981, DIX was deployed to ensure the safety of Helmut Schmidt when he visited East Germany.

+In 1989, DIX was ordered to be deployed against civil protest groups, but refused to comply with said orders as the protests were peaceful and did not call for violence.

+On June 25, 1990, DIX hunted Sergei N. Suvorov, a Soviet soldier who deserted his post and took a family hostage in Gerwisch.
+A standoff took place after the soldier forced the father to drive to Burg and encountered a roadblock.
+After he opened fire with a submachine gun, a DIX officer killed him with a shot to the head through the car's rear window.

-Upon German reunion in 1990, some members of the Diensteinheit IX were merged into the Spezialeinsatzkommandos of West Germany after thorough political evaluation procedures, such as with SEK units in Mecklenburg-Vorpommern and in Sachsen-Anhalt.
+Upon German reunification in October 1990, some DIX operators were recruited into the SEKs after thorough political evaluation procedures, such as with SEK units in Mecklenburg-Vorpommern and in Sachsen-Anhalt.
+Ulrich Tauchel became the commander of the SEK's Mecklenburg-Vorpommern units in 1991.
+He had been previously the commander for DIX's Rostock unit.

-In 1992, Der Spiegel reported that DIX was able to get most of their non-Eastern bloc weapons by using arms dealers, some with Colombian firearms licenses and imported through Bangladesh to avoid detection.
-Previously, Heckler & Koch offices were searched in 1991 with warrants issued to see if they had violated firearms restrictions these imports.
+In September 1992, Der Spiegel reported that DIX was able to get most of their non-Eastern bloc weapons by using arms dealers, some with Colombian firearms licenses and imported through Bangladesh to avoid detection.
+Previously, Heckler & Koch offices were searched in 1991 with warrants issued to see if they had violated firearms restrictions for these imports.
 There were also reports that Import-Export GmbH and Kommerzielle Koordinierung was responsible for covertly acquiring equipment for the unit.
+The unit gained access to Heckler & Koch firearms through help from Alexander Schalck-Golodkowski.

 Mandate

 The unit was tasked with operations including: